pylena/Saudi-Job-Posting-Analysis-/README.md

 # Saudi Job Posting Analysis
+This project analyzes job postings from the Jadara platform to gain insights into the Saudi Arabia job market.
 ## Problem Statement
 * What proportion of job postings is attributed to each region within Saudi Arabia?
 * Is there a gender preference indicated in the job postings?